 && point_in_interval(p, reports[k].interval)

 The agent verified in one attempt.
-Its proof introduced a new helper lemma lemma_honest_supporter_exists, establishing both index sets as subsets of [0, n) via lemma_int_range and lemma_len_subset, applying lemma_set_intersect_union_lens to get |s ∪ c| + |s ∩ c| == |s| + |c|, bounding |s ∪ c| ≤ n, concluding |s ∩ c| ≥ 2(n − f) − n ≥ 1, then using axiom_is_empty_len0 / axiom_is_empty to extract the witness from the non-empty intersection.
-The lemma’s name, signature, proof structure, choice of helper-set construction, and specific use of the inclusion-exclusion identity were all the agent’s.
-The design note named none of them.
-The agent recognised that the proof family from ft_midpoint’s playbook entry applied to a new situation in a different exercise on a different obligation, and reused it.
+Its proof introduced lemma_honest_supporter_exists, establishing both index sets as subsets of [0, n) via lemma_int_range and lemma_len_subset, applying lemma_set_intersect_union_lens to get |s ∪ c| + |s ∩ c| == |s| + |c|, concluding |s ∩ c| ≥ 2(n − f) − n ≥ 1, then extracting the witness from the non-empty intersection.
+The lemma’s name, signature, proof structure, and specific use of the identity were all the agent’s.
+The agent recognised that the proof family from ft_midpoint’s playbook entry applied to a new obligation.
+One data point on one proof family; the invention-test story (where the playbook documents nothing of the family) is in the calibration post.

 What compounded across exercises